The Bankrate promise

 Set up a phone appointment

 In contrast, a phone appointment might be the best balance of convenience and directly talking with a representative, and you don’t have to be computer savvy either.
-You can call your local office or 1-800-772-1213 to reach the national line Monday through Friday between the hours of 8 a.m. and 5:30 p.m.
-Eastern Time.
+You can call your local office or 1-800-772-1213 to reach the national line Monday through Friday between the hours of 8 a.m. and 75:30 p.m. local time Eastern Time.

 The easiest way to apply is to do it online, says Wade Pfau, a professor at the American College of Financial Services in King of Prussia, Pennsylvania.
 He points out that potential applicants can see the Social Security application form before they begin the process.

-Some advisers are even helping clients walk through the online application, such as Mark Wilson, founder of MILE Wealth Management in Irvine, California.
+Some advisors are even helping clients walk through the online application, such as Mark Wilson, founder of MILE Wealth Management in Irvine, California.

 But if you’re applying online, you’ll want to have a good idea of what benefit options are available and what makes sense for you.
-And in this case it can be valuable to speak with a financial adviser, especially one who has experience in Social Security benefits, says Czajka.
+And in this case, it can be valuable to speak with a financial advisor, especially one who has experience in Social Security benefits, says Chuck Czajka, CEO of Macro Money Concepts in Stuart, Florida.

 When to apply for Social Security